AbsaOSS/cobrix/README.md

 ### Variable length records support

 Cobrix supports variable record length files.
-The only requirement is that such a file should contain a standard 4 byte record header known as Record Descriptor Word (RDW).
+The only requirement is that such a file should contain a standard 4 byte record header known as _Record Descriptor Word_ (RDW).
 Such headers are created automatically when a variable record length file is copied from a mainframe.
+Another type of files are _variable blocked length_.
+Such files contain _Block Descriptor Word_ (BDW), as well as Record Descriptor Word (RDW) headers.
+Any such header can be either big-endian or little-endian.
+Also, quite often BDW headers need to be adjusted in order to be read properly.
+See the use cases section below.

 To load variable length record file the following option should be specified:
 ```